 Equipped with the best available zero-backlash speed reducers and with high-resolution encoders, and having a body made entirely of aluminum, the Meca500 has a repeatability of 0.005 mm.
 Moreover, because all of its structural components are precision machined, precision assembled and inspected at Mecademic, the Meca500 boasts unmatched position and path accuracy too.
 Its path accuracy is better than 0.1 mm.

 The Meca500 is a plug-and-work automation component, offering great flexibility and simplicity.
 There are no training courses to take, no software to install, no options to purchase.
 Simply permanently connect the robot to a computer or a PLC via the Ethernet cable provided and use the programming language of your choice (Java, C#, Python, etc.).
 In your program, send Mecademic's proprietary commands to the robot arm (as parsed strings) over TCP/IP.
 The commands are typical robot instructions such as MoveLin(x,y,z,w,p,r).
 Similarly, the robot's controller sends back strings with various types of feedback.
-In addition, an intuitive web interface for operating the robot resides in the robot's controller and can be accessed via a web browser.
+A more powerful alternative is to communicate with the robot over EtherCAT, which gives your guaranteed response times.
+Finally, an intuitive web interface for operating the robot resides in the robot's controller and can be accessed via a web browser.

-Several novel features will be added to the robot's firmware in 2017.
+Several novel features will be added to the robot's firmware in 2018.
 Firstly, based on CAD models imported in advance (in STL format), the robot will test in real time and avoid any mechanical interferences between its links, its end-effector and its environment.
-Secondly, force-limiting algorithms and a hand-guiding mode will be implemented, transforming the Meca500 into a collaborative robot.
-Finally, the EtherCAT connectivity will be enabled, further enhancing the robot's openness and modularity.
+Secondly, force-limiting algorithms and a hand-guiding mode will be implemented.